 Assess the overall budget required and Return on Investment.
 Assess costs associated with your current data center or hosted infrastructure, the cost of tools and licensing, the cost of migration, and the associated cost of the proposed cloud infrastructure solution.
 This should take into consideration the migration strategy associated with your targeted workload(s).

 9. CALCULATE ROI

-Calculate the project's Return on Investment.
-Calculating a Return on Investment is critical given the likely investment involved and expectations by leadership that any large investment provide a return.
+Calculate the project's Return on Investment (ROI).
+Calculating an ROI is critical given the likely investment involved and expectations by leadership that any large investment provide a return.

 10. ESTABLISH A CCOE